-The US Open is exciting to bet on for several reasons.
+US Open golf odds are exciting to bet on for several reasons.
 For one, it’s one of the most distinguished championships in the sport.
 It is also notorious for its difficult setup.

 US Open betting odds

-Below, see the current betting odds for the top 25 players at the next US Open.
-Click on any US Open odds to go directly to the online sportsbook, claim your bonus or free bets, and start making your bets.
+Below find the current betting odds for the top 25 players at the next US Open.
+Click on any US Open odds to go directly to the online sportsbook, claim your bonus and start making your bets.

 US Open golf betting explained